Burma Rivers & Railways

 Extend your stay in Burma by spending time on Ngapali Beach, the perfect location to unwind and recharge after your travels around Myanmar.

-Fly to Mandalay and drive to the former British hill station of Pyin Oo Lwin (also known as Maymyo) located on a plateau 1,000m above sea level.
+Leave Mandalay and drive to the former British hill station of Pyin Oo Lwin (also known as Maymyo) located on a plateau 1,000m above sea level.
 Many reminders of the colonial era are still present in Pyin Oo Lwin which is home to many ethnic tribes as well as a considerable number of Nepalese and Hindus who migrated during the British occupation.
 Take a traditional horse cart and carriage ride through town and stop at the Botanical Gardens, 432 acres of leafy gardens home to a diverse mix of botanical species from around the world.
 Continue to the local market to see the variety of flowers and vegetables on sale before returning to the Hotel Pyin Oo Lwin.
 (B)

 Hotel Pyin Oo Lwin